neeraj-somani/sep20cloudguruchallenge/README.md

-To add additional dependencies, for example other CDK libraries, just add to your requirements.txt file and rerun the `pip install -r requirements.txt` command. to learn more about CDK please go through official [AWS Documentation](https://docs.aws.amazon.com/cdk/latest/guide/home.html)
+To add additional dependencies, for example other CDK libraries, just add to your requirements.txt file and rerun the `pip install -r requirements.txt` command.
+To learn more about CDK please go through official [AWS Documentation](https://docs.aws.amazon.com/cdk/latest/guide/home.html) .

 ## Useful commands